stirlab/elixir-digitalocean/README.md

 library, and for now it simply wraps the Tesla GET/POST/etc methods directly.

-The path and request parameters can be figured out via DigitalOcean's [API](https://developers.digitalocean.com/documentation/v2).
+The path and JSON data parameters can be figured out via DigitalOcean's [API](https://developers.digitalocean.com/documentation/v2).

 ### Examples